Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Theoretical Formalism

 where the notation $\tilde{\bm{\rho}}_0=\frac{1}{eB^2}(\bm{B}\times \bm{P})$ is introduced.
 After substituting the wave function $\psi (\bm{R},\bm{r})$ in Eq. (\ref{eq:HRr}), the Schr\"{o}dinger equation for the relative motion of the electron and hole reads:

-Finally, the equation for a 2D electron-hole pair with zero center-of-mass momentum reads \cite{MacDonald1986, Lozovik1997}:
+Finally, after separating the angular variable in (\ref{Relmotion}), the equation with zero center-of-mass momentum reads \cite{MacDonald1986, Lozovik1997}:

-Equation (\ref{eq:finsch}) describes the Mott--Wanner magnetoexciton in Rydberg optical states in 2D materials.
+Equation (\ref{eq:finsch}) describes the Mott--Wannier magnetoexciton in Rydberg optical states in 2D materials.
 This equation has a long history of the solution in the case of the electron-hole Coulomb interaction \cite{Elliott1960, Gorkov1967,Shinada1965,Akimoto1967,Shinada1970,Lozovik1978,Herold1981,MacDonald1986,Stafford1990, Lozovik1997}.
 However, we solve Eq. (\ref{eq:finsch}) using $V_{RK}$ for direct magnetoexcitons.
 For indirect magnetoexcitons, both $V_{RK}$ and $V_{C}$ potentials are used to investigate the importance of using correct potential describing electron-hole interactions.
 Note that Eq. (\ref{eq:finsch}) does not explicitly contain any spin- or valley-dependent Zeeman terms.
-Therefore, the eigenenergies correspond to the average transition energy of each exciton state between points $K$ and $K'$ \cite{Stier2018}.